 Bloggers commonly used a rule of thumb that posts should be over 300 words.
 If you’re using Yoast’s SEO plugin (like many of us), you’ll see he’s built this into his algorithm and, if you don’t hit 300 words, you don’t get a good score for your post.
 Well, that’s ALL wrong!
 (To defend Yoast, he knows better, he just hasn’t updated the plugin for a variety of reasons — we still love you).

-Now, increasing the minimum word count DOESN’T mean padding your content.
+Now, increasing the minimum word count DOESN’T mean padding your content, see below.
 It means that, to optimize your posts, you need more depth.
 Nothing is more frustrating than reading a blog post only to find it contains either superficial advice or limited information making it difficult to implement suggestions.

 By the same token, don’t go overboard with blog length.
 If you need more space to say something meaningful, create a white paper instead.